Vietnam Birding Tours

 Read More About Vietnam

 The capital city of Vietnam is Hanoi, which is situated in the north of the country and known for its centuries-old architecture and rich culture with southeast Asian, Chinese, and French influence.
-In the south is Ho Chi Minh City, formerly known as Saigon and made famous for its role during the Vietnam War (from 1955-1975 Saigon was the capital of the Republic of Vietnam, commonly known as South Vietnam).
-Ho Chi Minh City it now the financial center of Vietnam.
+Ho Chi Minh City, formerly known as Saigon, gained prominence during the Vietnam War (1955–1975), when it served as the capital of South Vietnam.”.
+Ho Chi Minh City is now the financial center of Vietnam.
 Our Central and Southern Vietnam set-departure tour starts and ends in Ho Chi Minh City.
 If you have an interest in the Vietnam War, or the periods of French colonization – the Notre Dame Cathedral built between 1863-1880 is spectacular – and would like to visit some of these places this can easily be arranged prior to or after your tour.

 A range of habitats are present across the country, and during our Vietnam birding tours we spend time birding within lowland evergreen forest (including forest on limestone), bamboo groves, wetlands, semi-evergreen forest at Cat Tien National Park, and montane evergreen forest, secondary forest, coniferous forest, and cultivation on the Da Lat plateau, as well as other areas in between.